-Experience Database
+2.3 Experience Database

 Another key element of ASPI is the experience database (EDB).
 The goal of the EDB is to facilitate sharing and reuse of experience.
-In contrast to the experience factory approach (Basili, 1994), ASPI had to construct the EDB with minimum administrative overhead and the goal of short payback time.
-Thus, we are targeting a lightweight approach to experience reuse, comparable to the environment described by (Houdek, 1998).
+It therefore has a similar motivation as the experience factory [1].
+However, ASPI had to construct the EDB with minimum administrative overhead and the goal of short payback time.
+Thus, we are targeting a lightweight approach to experience reuse, comparable to the environment described by Houdek [5].

 In the EDB, experiences are represented using a structured template.
 Content is controlled by a small organization, called the experience control board (ECB).
 There are 4 levels of experiences with different requirements on elaboration and degree of reuse of the experience, as sketched in Figure 3.
-The levels are information, experience description and lessons learnt.
-An example for this category is the description of a daily build process of one R&D unit.
+The levels are

+- Entry level experiences: This is the most informal type of experience, e.g. an observation made in one R&D unit.
+It must contain contact information, experience description and lessons learnt.
+An example for this category is the description of a daily build process of one local R&D unit. - Experiences: In this category a certain level of reuse is required.
-• Entry level experiences: This is the most informal type of experience, e.g. an observation made in one unit.
-It must contain contact

-- Experience: In this category a certain level of reuse is required.
 Based on the application of the experience success factors have to be given as part of the experience package.
 An example for this category is a code review seminar conducted and analyzed at different R&D units. - Good Practices: On the next level, a proven experience can become a good practice.
 Good practices must contain a cost-benefit analysis and a guide for introducing the practice.
 The experience package must contain all necessary artifacts for applying the practice.
 An example for this category is a test process used consistently in different R&D units of a business area. - Approved Policies: A good practice can become a mandatory process element upon decision by the process organization.
 An example for this category is the ABB Gate Model.